legion-platform/legion/docs/source/gen_glossary.rst

     Feedback aggregator
         Service, that provides :term:`Model Feedback API` and gathers input and output :term:`prediction traffic <Model prediction API>`

-    Python SDK Library
+    Legion SDK
-        SDK library for :term:`EDI`, written in Python language.
-Can be installed from PyPi
+        Extensible Python library for :term:`EDI`, written in Python language.
+Can be installed from PyPi.

     Legion CLI
         CLI interface for :term:`EDI`, written in Python language.
 Can be installed from PyPi.
 It uses :term:`Python SDK Library`